Virginia Tech goes on second half run to defeat Syracuse

+SYRACUSE, NY (AP)Virginia Tech coach Mike Young said he had to “have a kid on the floor who could rise up” in order to beat Syracuse.

-SYRACUSE, NY (AP)Freshman Jalen Cone scored a career-high 19 points and Virginia Tech went on a 21-4 run midway through the second half to defeat Syracuse 67-63 on Tuesday night.
+That kid turned out to be freshman Jalen Cone, who scored a career-high 19 points, including 16 in the second half, and Virginia Tech went on a 21-4 run midway through the second half to defeat Syracuse 67-63 on Tuesday night for its first win in seven tries in the Carrier Dome.

-Cone, who averaged 5.6 points entering the game, hit four 3s and scored 16 of his points in the second half when the Hokies took control.
+Cone, who averaged 5.6 points entering the game, hit four of his five 3s in the second half, including two on eventual 4-point plays, when the Hokies took control.

+“I knew that Cone, if we were going to win, was going to have to get a couple of shots down,” Young said.
+“I don’t know if I expected him to get five of them down from long range but that’s what he does.

+“We just had to have another kid on the floor who could make a shot.
+We just had to have another kid on the floor who could rise up, a little more dynamic,” Young added.
+“He can shoot it, he can really shoot it.”

 Syracuse shot just 11 for 30 in the second half, including 2 of 10 from 3.